Helping municipalities mitigate flood risks and protect their communities

-Using simple language and visual tools, the Guide will help managers, urban planners, and elected municipal officials understand how CSA Group standards can be integrated into bylaws, policies, development plans, requests for proposals, or contracts and how they can support regional and provincial policies.
-The Guide will also provide practical examples of policy language and suggest options for referencing standards in various documents.
+Using simple language and visual tools, the Guide can help managers, urban planners, and elected municipal officials understand how CSA Group standards can be integrated into bylaws, policies, development plans, requests for proposals, or contracts and how they can support regional and provincial policies.
+The Guide also provides practical examples of policy language and suggests options for referencing standards in various documents.

-The Implementation Guide is being developed in close collaboration with municipalities across Canada.
-First, CSA Group will leverage and consolidate experiences from the early adoption of the standards by a number of communities to inform the development of the Guide.
-The usability and scalability of the Guide will be then validated by selected municipalities.
-This should help ensure towns and cities are equipped with a robust, solid tool that can assist them in integrating CSA Group standards into their day-to-day operations and forward-looking planning, a tool that is based on tangible examples from municipalities that have done so already.
+The Implementation Guide was developed in close collaboration with municipalities across Canada.
+First, CSA Group leveraged and consolidated experiences from the early adoption of the standards by a number of communities to inform the development of the Guide.
+The usability and scalability of the Guide was then validated by selected municipalities.
+This helped ensure towns and cities are equipped with a robust, solid tool that can assist them in integrating CSA Group standards into their day-to-day operations and forward-looking planning, a tool that is based on tangible examples from municipalities that have done so already.